EzioAuditore12/KnoziChat-Backend/README.md

 > Backend repository for KnoziChat, powering real-time one-to-one chats, group conversations, AI interactions, and device synchronization.

+## Problem and Solution

+**The Problem:** When users return to the app after a long period of inactivity, keeping track of what happened in the chat can be difficult.
+Scrolling through and reading every single missed message is a time-consuming and tedious process.

+**The Solution:** KnoziChat integrates an AI-powered context engine built with a Python gRPC server and LangChain.
+This intelligent assistant helps users quickly catch up on missed discussions without needing to manually read through the entire chat history.

+The AI system can:

+- understand group context
+- summarize conversations
+- generate contextual replies
+- maintain conversational awareness

+---

 KnoziChat is a scalable Android chat application built around:

 - real-time communication